Academic Program

 Moreover, it illuminates the governance structures prevalent at various political levels, commencing from international entities like the UN Framework Convention on Climate Change (UNFCCC) and global climate partnerships, progressing through state alliances such as the European Union, and extending down to the national and local levels.
 Students gain insights into the multifaceted dimensions of governance necessary for orchestrating societal transformations, fostering a nuanced understanding of change mechanisms across different scales, from the global policy landscape to transformational endeavours within local cities.

-More detailed information can be found in the module description.
+More detailed information can be found in the course syllabus.

 Sustainable Supply Chains

-More detailed information can be found in the module description.
+More detailed information can be found in the course syllabus.

 Contact